Boosted Navigation

 Result: HX-Redirect → browser fetches /app/inbox as a full page

-Debug Warnings
+Debug warnings

 Pattern Meaning Fix

-<!DOCTYPE>in fragment body A full page was rendered into an outlet ReturnPage(...) or Fragment(...) instead of Template(...)
+<!DOCTYPE>in fragment body A full page rendered into an outlet ReturnPage(...) or Fragment(...), not Template(...)

 Troubleshooting